silverbulletmd/silverbullet/website/Guide/Deployment/Cloudflare and Portainer.md

 ![](Guide/Deployment/Cloudflare%20and%20Portainer/deploy-stack-2.png)
 Give it a few seconds and you will get a notification that both containers are running. 😇

-Only silverbullet cointaer should be working properly by this point, as we haven't finished with cloudflare yet.
+Only the silverbullet container should be working properly by this point, as we haven't finished with Cloudflare yet.
 ![](Guide/Deployment/Cloudflare%20and%20Portainer/view-containers-1.png)

 ## Verification

-In a Web Browser in your Local Network (if your server is in your LAN) write the ip address of your server and add the port 3000 at the end, like this:
+In a web browser in your local network (if your server is in your LAN) write the IP address of your server and add the port 3000 at the end, like this:
 ``http://your-ip-address:3000 ``

-Right now the conecttion to silverbullet is **HTTP** and PWA([Progressive Web Apps](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)) an offline mode will not work yet, don’t worry we will get into that later, but for now it should be working correctly, try to type something and sync it to your server.
+Right now the connection to silverbullet is **HTTP** and PWA([Progressive Web Apps](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)) and offline mode will not work yet.
+Don’t worry we will get into that later, but for now, it should be working correctly.
+Try to type something and sync it to your server.

 ---

-# 2 - Setup Cloudflare with Tunnels.
+# 2 - Set up Cloudflare with Tunnels.

-Now we are going to use Cloudflare to be able to connect to SilverBullet from outside our network and have a valid SSL certificate without opening any ports or needing a static ipv4 address from our ISP or changing our router configuration.
+Now we are going to use Cloudflare to be able to connect to SilverBullet from outside our network and have a valid SSL certificate without opening any ports or needing a static IPv4 address from our ISP or changing our router configuration.

 You will need three things:

 * An account with Cloudflare ☁️.
 * A debit/credit card 💳.
-* A domain name (you can buy it on [Njalla](https://njal.la/) 😉, your real name will not be shown if someone uses whois tools).
+* A domain name (you can buy it on [Njalla](https://njal.la/) 😉.
+Your real name will not be shown if someone uses whois tools).

-We assume you've already [signed up to Cloudflare](https://www.cloudflare.com/), if not you can go and do it now, it's free but you'll need to add a real debit/credit card to have access to the tunnels and zero access.
+We assume you've already [signed up to Cloudflare](https://www.cloudflare.com/), if not you can go and do it now.
+It's free but you'll need to add a real debit/credit card to have access to the tunnels and zero access.
 If you don't want to do that, you can use **alternatives** like [Caddy](https://caddyserver.com/docs/quick-starts/reverse-proxy) or [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) for reverse proxy and [Authelia](https://www.authelia.com/) or you can use the [basic authentication built-in](https://silverbullet.md/Authentication) for authentication.

 ## Add your Site/Domain Name to Cloudflare